Updated February 2, 2024

-There is a trade-off between power and weight, namely that the more powerful the motor, the heavier it is, and the harder it is to carry it.
+There is a trade-off between power (I.E. Speed) and weight (Portability), namely that the more powerful the motor, the heavier it is the harder it is to carry it.

 Recommended reading: How to measure an outboard motor’s propeller shaft length? »

-Another trade-off that you should know about is related to propellers: High pitch propellers are designed to deliver less torque (push force) and more speed, and they work best with lightweight boats, while low pitch propellers are designed to move bigger and heavier boats, but they should not be used with lightweight boats, since they can make the motor go at a too high RPM.
+Another important tradeoff that you should be aware of is related to propellers: High-pitch propellers are designed to deliver more speed and less torque (thrust, push force), and they work best with lightweight boats such as the S4, while low-pitch propellers are designed to move bigger and heavier boats at lower speeds, but they should not be used with lightweight boats such as the S4, since they might make the motor run at a too-high RPM.

 Propeller pitch information is available on outboard manufacturers’ websites.

-Diameter – Don’t try to use a propeller from a small outboard with a bigger outboard.
+Don’t try to use a propeller from a small outboard with a bigger outboard, or vice versa.

-For the S4, a medium size outboard motor means powerful enough but still portable.
-Motors in this 3.5 HP to 6 HP range are the ones we recommend for most users.
+For your S4 microskiff, a medium size outboard motor means powerful enough but still portable.
+Motors in this 3.5 HP to 6 HP range are the ones we recommend.